 With only a few simple steps, you can turn a basic pine cone into a delicious bird feeder.

-- Shake or brush the pine cone lightly to remove any dirt or debris.
+- Shake, tap, or brush the pine cone lightly to remove any dirt or debris.
 Trim off any loose scales that may break as the feeder is assembled.
+If the scales are tightly packed, removing a few will make more room for food.

 - Tie the string or twine around the feeder, placing it 2-3 rows of scales below the wider end of the cone with the scales overlapping the string to hold it securely in place.
 The top of the string can be left open in order to tie it to a branch for hanging, or if it is long enough, the loop can be tied first.